inventory optimisation

 • Finance teams can unlock valuable working capital.

 When inventory levels are ‘right-sized’ with inventory optimisation, asset managers can make informed decisions about their inventories.
 That way they can ensure they carry ‘never too much, and always enough’ stock, parts and other consumables.
-Undertaking a COSOL Inventory Optimisation Opportunity Assessment enables organisations to uncover hidden efficiencies and missed opportunities in their operations and develop strategies to find the optimised balance between holding an excess of inventory and not having enough.
+Undertaking a COSOL Inventory Optimisation Opportunity Assessment is a critical first step as it enables organisations to uncover hidden efficiencies and missed opportunities in their operations, and develop strategies to find the optimised balance between holding an excess of inventory and not having enough.

-It can also help them re-examine their policies if their opportunity assessment determines that there are discrepancies in their performance compared to industry averages – such as for the material criticality rankings across their industry sector, or by comparing their safety stock holding levels relative to similar organisations.
+It helps them re-examine their policies especially if the opportunity assessment determines that there are discrepancies in their organisations performance compared to their industry averages – such as for the material criticality rankings across their industry sector, or by comparing their safety stock holding levels relative to similar organisations.

 COSOL’s Inventory Optimisation Opportunity Assessment is undertaken in 3 stages: